codepath/android_guides/Material-Design-Primer.md

-## Design Guidelines

 With the release of Android 5.0, there are updated guidelines for modern Android UI design.
 These guidelines are called "material design".
+This page is dedicated to living in the "material world".

+## Design Guidelines

 This new framework encompasses several changes to the interface of Android apps and Google strongly encourages the adoption of these new principles outlined below:

  * [Material Design Guidelines](http://www.google.com/design/spec/material-design/introduction.html) - Principles that guide material design
  * [Material Design Docs](https://developer.android.com/design/material/index.html) - Overview of material design